adammorrow98/personalwebsitehugo/content/post/Constin Street/index.md

 # Problems

 ## Visibility for cars coming from Water Street
+- You can only partially see the cars coming down
+- there is space to move the stop line up

 ## Insane crossing distances for pedestrians
 - compare with Brewers St (down the street)